-- 3.1.1 Teams Dodgeball is a game played with a maximum of fifteen (15) and a minimum of ten (10) players on the court, at the start of a point.
+3.1.1 Teams - Dodgeball is a game played with a maximum of fifteen (15) and a minimum of ten (10) players on the court, at the start of a point.
 A roster for a specific match may be a maximum of 20 players.
+The five remaining players may be substituted in as discussed in [3.3.3.3 Substitutions].

+3.1.1.1 Excessive Players on Court - If unwarranted players are found to be on the court at the start of play, or at any time during the point, a yellow card shall be issued [3.7.3.2.11].

-The five remaining players may be substituted in as discussed in [3.3.3.3 Substitutions]. - 3.1.2 Length of Game The game shall consist of two (2) twenty-five (25) minute halves. - 3.1.2.1 Halves are separated by a five (5) minute halftime.
-This may be shortened or waived under the agreement of both teams. - 3.1.2.2 Court Reservation Restrictions In tournament settings, the length of halves may be altered equally to accommodate court reservations, but shall not be less than twenty (20) minutes long.
-Regular match halves must remain the normal duration of two (2) twenty-five (25) minute halves. - 3.1.3 Scoring A point is scored when one team completely eliminates the opposing team from the field of play.
-If there are still players on the court at the end of either half of regulation play, no score is applied.
+3.1.2 Length of Game - The game shall consist of two (2) twenty-five (25) minute halves.

+3.1.2.1 Halves are separated by a five (5) minute halftime.
+This may be shortened or waived under the agreement of both teams.

+3.1.2.2 Court Reservation Restrictions - In tournament settings, the length of halves may be altered equally to accommodate court reservations, but shall not be less than twenty (20) minutes long.
+Regular match halves must remain the normal duration of two (2) twenty-five (25) minute halves.

+3.1.3 Scoring - A point is scored when one team completely eliminates the opposing team from the field of play.
+If a team still has active players at the end of either half of regulation play, no score is applied.